hyperlane-dev/hyperlane-ai/dataset/dataset.md

         self
     }

-    /// Checks if the connection has been terminated (aborted and closed).
+    /// Checks if the connection has been terminated (aborted or closed).
     ///
     /// # Returns
     ///